RaghadAboEl-Eneen/Arduino-Session-Recap/README.md

 ## Binary Encoding

 The final step is to encode each level to a binary sequence.
-Suppose our range is from 0v to 5v, level 1 represents 0v and level 4 represents 5v.
-We can calculate the step size as 5/4 = 1.25, therefore level 0 = 0~1.25V, level 1 = 1.25~2.5V, level 2 = 2.5~3.75V, level 3 = 3.75~5V.
+Suppose our range is from 0v to 5v.
+We can calculate the step size as 5/4 = 1.25, therefore level 0 = 0-1.25V, level 1 = 1.25-2.5V, level 2 = 2.5-3.75V, level 3 = 3.75-5V.
 The levels are converted to their binary equivalent and this sequence will be the final output of the `ADC`.

 ![quantized_2](https://user-images.githubusercontent.com/58588893/180362776-c7d3b2f1-9192-4d54-9b8f-73cf2d084380.png)